andrew-codechimp/HA-Battery-Notes/README.md

 1. Make sure the [HACS](https://github.com/custom-components/hacs) component is installed and working.
 1. Add the project repository `https://github.com/andrew-codechimp/HA-Battery-Types` as a custom repository to HACS, see: https://hacs.xyz/docs/faq/custom_repositories
-1. Search for `Battery Types` in HACS and install it under the "Integrations" category.
+1. Search for `Battery Notes` in HACS and install it under the "Integrations" category.
 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Mastodon Profile Stats"